 - 2 water reclamation plants where wastewater is treated and purified (Greenfield and Neely Water Reclamation Facilities)

 Single-family residential houses in Gilbert are all customers of this utility.
 Residents pay a monthly refuse fee depending on the size of their container in order to have their trash and recycling properly disposed of.
-As an added bonus, residents enjoy bulk trash pickup once a month.
-Not all Valley cities offer this service once a month, but rather quarterly.
+As an added bonus, residents enjoy bulk trash pickup once every 5 weeks, with the exception of the weeks of Thanksgiving and Christmas.
 As a resident of Gilbert, you can also enjoy the services of the Household Hazardous Waste Facility, where items not meant for the landfill can be properly disposed of.

 It is important to note that this utility service is not newly created by Gilbert, but has existed for some time in response to State and Federal environmental protection requirements.
 For stormwater and air quality pollution prevention, there are (unfunded) state and federal mandates Gilbert must comply with.
 If we are not in compliance, we can be fined at a rate of $70,000 per violation per day.
 To remain in compliance, we must implement measures such as street sweeping, monitoring stormwater outfalls, enforcing drywell and retention basin operation and maintenance, and monitoring air quality activities of generators and at construction sites to ensure we comply with State and Federal laws and protect our environment.